 Before you start

 Curious.
-They want to know what the weather is like.
+Meteorologists want to know what the weather will be like in the future.

-Explain that today they will be observant by noticing whether the wind blows their windmills round or not.
+Explain that today they will be observant and notice whether the wind blows their windmills round or not.

 Making windmills – what to do